mchappyneil/mchappyneil/README.md

 # Hi, My name is Neil!

 ## I'm currently a 23 year old student at the University of Toronto, completing my final semester of a double major in Computer Science and Mathematics.
-#### I'm proficient in Python, with 5 years of experience, and have intermediate knowledge in Golang, Java, and JavaScript with a year of experience in each.
+#### I'm proficient in Python, with 5 years of experience, and have intermediate knowledge in Golang, Java, and JavaScript with 2 years of experience in each.

 ## Experience
 I completed a year-long co-op working as a Backend Software Developer for [KOHO Financial](https://www.koho.ca/), as a part of the team responsible for creating the different subscription tiers offered by the company.
 I was mainly responsible for building internal tools, such as a script which assisted in backfilling user data to the new and/or revamped subscription tiers created by the team.
 I also gained experience in bugfixing and writing robust unit and integration tests, as well as best practices for writing clear and effective documentation.
 I thoroughly enjoyed my time working at KOHO and built long-lasting relations with so many new people I otherwise never would have gotten to meet!